RacistGiraffe/CMPE135AHKPLUSPLUS/README.md

 #### Current problems:
 ```
 -Cannot divide/multiply reals by integers and vice versa.
-This is why I use 9.0 on some parts.
+This is why I use 9.0, 3.0, and 2.0 on some parts.
 -Hanging brackets MUST end with a semicolon
 ```